-The F.A.W. hotline has been established for anyone to report information regarding questionable accounting or auditing matters, as well as fraud, waste and abuse or conflict minerals reporting concerns directly to one of the following: the Chair of the Audit Committee (an independent non-management member of the Board), or the Enterprise Risk Manager (for conflict minerals only).
-As an additional option, the Company has contracted with an independent third-party hotline service provider (telephone number and website are listed below) that anyone can use in lieu of the F.A.W. hotline to report such matters.
+The F.A.W. hotline has been established for anyone to report information regarding questionable accounting or auditing matters, as well as fraud, waste and abuse or conflict minerals reporting concerns directly to one of the following: the Chair of the Audit Committee (an independent non-management member of the Board), the Director of Internal Audit or the Enterprise Risk Manager (for conflict minerals only).
+As an additional option, the Company has contracted with an independent third-party hotline service provider (telephone number, e-mail address and website are listed below) that anyone can use in lieu of the F.A.W. hotline to report such matters.
 The third-party service provider will relay any information it receives through this hotline directly to the Chair of the Audit Committee.